-The West Yorkshire Playhouse in Leeds has earned a reputation both nationally and internationally as one of the UK’s most exciting producing theatres.
+The Leeds Playhouse in Leeds has earned a reputation both nationally and internationally as one of the UK’s most exciting producing theatres.
 It produces 16 of its own shows each year in its two auditoria and stages over 1000 performances, workshops, readings and community events, watched by over 250,000 people.

 The Alhambra Theatre is regarded as the North's premier receiving venue and hosts the best in large scale entertainment from international dance to musicals, drama and Yorkshire's biggest pantomime.
 It has also recently been voted by the public as the 'most welcoming theatre in Yorkshire and The Humber'.